MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/index.md

 ![Diagram of cloud adoption strategies](./media/monitoring-management-guidance-cloud-and-on-premises/introduction-cloud-adoption.png)

 This digital transformation also enables an opportunity to modernize your infrastructure, workloads, and applications.
 Depending on business strategy and objectives, adopting a hybrid cloud model is likely part of the migration journey from on-premises to operating entirely in the cloud.
-During this journey, IT teams are challenged to adopt and realize rapid value from the cloud.
-IT must also understand how to monitor the application or service migrating to Azure effectively and continue to deliver effective IT operations and DevOps.
+IT must also understand how to effectively monitor the application or service migrating to Azure and continue to deliver efficient IT operations and DevOps.

-Stakeholders want to use cloud-based software as a service (SaaS) monitoring and management tools.
-They need to understand what services and solutions deliver to achieve end-to-end visibility, reduce costs, and focus less on infrastructure and maintenance of traditional software-based IT operations tools.
+Stakeholders often want to use cloud-based software as a service (SaaS) monitoring and management tools.
+They need to understand what services and solutions exist to achieve end-to-end visibility, reduce costs, and focus less on infrastructure and maintenance of traditional software-based IT operations tools.

-However, IT often prefers to use the tools they've already invested in significantly.
-This approach supports their service operations processes to monitor both cloud models, with the eventual goal of transitioning to a SaaS-based offering.
-IT prefers this approach not only because it takes time, planning, resources, and funding to switch.
-It's also because of confusion about which products or Azure services are appropriate or applicable to achieve the transition.

 The goal of this guide is to provide a detailed reference to help enterprise IT managers, business decision-makers, application architects, and application developers understand: